boazsegev/facil.io/docs/_SOURCE/0.7.x/fio.md

     When implemented, this function will be called to flush any data remaining in the read/write hook's internal buffer.

-    The function should return the number of bytes remaining in the internal buffer (0 is a valid response) or -1 (on error).
+    This callback should return the number of bytes remaining in the internal buffer (0 is a valid response) or -1 (on error).

     Note: facil.io library functions MUST NEVER be called by any r/w hook, or a deadlock might occur.